radicalcollegestrategies/stemscholars/stem/engineering.md

 <section50>
   <h2>Hone your Engineering Skills</h2>

-<div> <b>Preschoolers and elementary schoolers:</b> There are many great building toys you can explore to develop spatial thinking and engineering skills.
-These toys are fun and educational at the same time. </div>
+<div> <b>Preschoolers and elementary schoolers:</b> There are many great building sets you can explore to develop spatial thinking and engineering skills.
+They are fun and educational at the same time. </div>
-<div> Girls, these toys are not just for boys.
+<div> Girls, building sets are not just for boys.
 Please give them a shot, and you may be pleasantly surprised!</div>
 <br>

 <div> <b>Elementary, Middle and high schoolers: </b> Discover the world of Electronics and Robotics below</div>